OHDSI/DatabaseConnector/cran-comments.md

-Since v2.3.0 there are two changes, five bugfixes (see NEWS.md).
+Since v2.4.1 there is one change, two bugfixes (see NEWS.md).

 ---